Sears Home Services

 There are four things you can check very easily that just might alleviate the problem.
 Watch our video to see if you’re doing any of these things that can lead to your washer leaving your clothes too wet.

-1. Check the Cycle Used
+1. Wrong Cycle

 Look at the default spin speed on the cycle that you choose.
 You may need to switch to a different cycle or change the spin speed so the washer can spin water out of the load better.